jasdeepgill/kreytricks/README.md

 ## Maintainance
 - This fork is less strict and relies mostly on Travis-Cl tests, issues with merged contribution will be blames on the author if there is an issue.
-- Mistakes of new contributors are tolerated and questions related to the project will be answered, if needed project mentors are willing to invest their time in these contributors.
-If you are unsure what to do then the best way is to make a broken merge request and wait for review and info.
+- Mistakes of new contributors are tolerated and questions related to the project will be answered.
+If needed project mentors are willing to invest their time into new contributors.
+If you are unsure of what to do then the best thing to do is to make a broken merge request and wait for review.
+The review will help guide you on what to do.

 ## Compatibility
 Our current ethique is to support everything, so if you are able to run POSIX shell on your system, then we are going to support it.